 Sugar: Caster sugar is super fine and perfect for baking, but you can always use regular white sugar for this recipe, too.

 Butter: You will need softened vegan butter for the cookies and the frosting, too.
+Earth Balance sticks work well for baking, but you can use your favorite brand.

 Vanilla extract: If you love cookies and cakes, you definitely love vanilla extract.
 It has all that warm flavor in just a few drops.